Sony to expand Chinese game incubator in Microsoft head-to-head

 By Josh Ye

-HONG KONG, Nov 23 (Reuters) - Sony Group Corp 6758.T said it plans to expand a programme to identify and incubate Chinese-made games, in a race with Microsoft Corp MSFT.O to tap China's gaming market.
+HONG KONG, Nov 22 (Reuters) - Sony Group Corp 6758.T said on Tuesday it plans to expand a programme to identify and incubate Chinese-made games, in a race with Microsoft Corp MSFT.O to tap China's gaming market.

-The Japanese tech giant's plans were made public during an event live-streamed on Tuesday from the southwestern Chinese city of Chengdu to restart the China Hero Project programme, which ground to a halt due to COVID-19.
+The Japanese tech giant's plans were made public during an event live-streamed from the southwestern Chinese city of Chengdu to re-launch the China Hero Project programme, which ground to a halt due to COVID-19.

-"The scale of the third phase will far exceed the previous two," Bao said, adding that Sony will publish some games and its PlayStation Studios will support enrolled projects.
+"The scale of the third season will far exceed the previous two," Bao said, adding that Sony will publish some games and its PlayStation Studios will support enrolled projects.

-Sony said that it will be the publisher of Lost Soul Aside and Convallaria, two games enrolled in the previous two phases.
+Sony said that it will be the publisher of Lost Soul Aside and Convallaria, two games enrolled in the previous two seasons.

 The China Hero Project unveiled its first two batches of games in 2017 and 2019 and has supported 17 titles, of which seven have reached the market.

-Bao told Reuters in an interview on Wednesday that the new batch aims to include 10 titles or more, and it welcomes games of all genres.

-It marks the latest in Sony's years-long approach to China, which ultimately led it to a lucrative exclusivity deal with the Chinese hit game “Genshin Impact” outside of the China Hero Project.
+It was part of Sony's years-long approach to China, which ultimately led it to a lucrative exclusivity deal with the Chinese hit game “Genshin Impact” outside of the China Hero Project.
 Little known before its 2019 launch, it became of the world's most profitable games.

 Reuters reported last month that Sony's success with “Genshin Impact” has driven Microsoft to aggressively woo Chinese game developers with big licensing deals.